SysBioInra/RBApy/README.rst

 License
 -------

-Copyright (c) 2018 INRAe - MaIAGE - France.
+Copyright (c) 2018 INRAE - MaIAGE - France.

 RBApy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by